sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 DVELP recommends data hashing in cases where we don't need to be able to later decrypt the value, for example users' passwords.
-Nobody should know that confidential information, that's why we use OpenBSD bcrypt password hashing algorithm, allowing us to easily store a secure hash of your users' passwords.
+Nobody should know that confidential information, that's why we use OpenBSD bcrypt password hashing algorithm, allowing us to easily store a secure hash of our users' passwords.
 It means we can compare hashes any time when a user tries to sign in.

 ### Data encryption